-The words from Shakespeare’s Hamlet ring true in many settings, but none more so than for the authentic leader.
-Have you asked yourself who you are deep inside, and what drives you?
-How you feel internally and how you present yourself externally need to match up for you to be authentic in every situation.
+The words from Shakespeare’s Hamlet ring true in many circumstances but none more so than for the authentic leader.
+Have you asked yourself who you are deep inside and what drives you?
+How you feel internally, and how you present yourself externally needs to match up for you to be authentic in every situation.

 No matter how you think about this topic, one thing is clear: